Annual celebration of the landscape at Box Hill

-This year the theme is connections between each other and to nature.
 This unique event aims to reflect the cultural diversity of our communities in an area of outstanding natural beauty which we all share and benefit from.

 Harvest grew out of a project in September 2018 where Mary Branson explored the relationship of the local farming community to the land, the processes and rituals of harvest time and the impact of the changing climate on their work.
 Harvest 2018 featured sixty six ‘invisible’ hay bales; illuminated outlines of what should have been in the lower field had we not suffered the drought.
 The piece highlighted some of the unseen work that goes into shaping the landscape that is often taken for granted.

 “It’s a rare privilege to be able to create an art work for such a beautiful location as Lower Box Hill Farm.
 Observing the fields harvest cycle has been a real eye opener, seeing the delicate balance faced each season with the increasingly extreme weather conditions.
 This is the story that has shaped my installation.”Mary Branson, 2018

 The event took place at the end of a three week showing of the installation and also featured The Calling, an artwork by Alison Carlier of voices communicating across the landscape.
 Eighty singers at the viewpoint sang out phrases devised by choir leader Anna Tabbush.
 A group of singers in the lower field responded with a faint, other-worldly sound back.